gms-electronics/GMS-License/README.md

 While we support open source and OSS software, some of the software products we produce are specifically made for our industry.

-We are proud supporters of the following categories of usage:
+We are proud supporters of the following categories of usage (with or without external support to run it):
-* Self operated usage of our software (also with help of 3rd parties such as consultants and / or software developers)
+* Self operated usage of our software;
-* IT departments that want to use our software internally
+* IT departments that want to use our software internally;
-* Any company of any size that wants to use our software internally or with customers
+* Any company of any size that wants to use our software internally or with customers to provide services through our tools and not the tools themselves;
-* Any NGO or education institution
+* Any NGO or education institution internally or for educational and social causes.

 While we would love to contribute just for pleasure of contributing, we had to draw some limitations to not harm our business activities